oleksandrmaslov/zmk-input-gestures/README.md

 This repository contains a collection of gestures that interpret data from p.e. touchpads.

-Some of these gestures require absolute positioning data, which isn't natively supported by ZMK.
+Some of these gestures require absolute positioning data, which isn't natively supported by ZMK, but a modified driver for the cirque touchpad is available.

 Although most of this code seems to work fine, please note that it's very new and there absolutely can be bugs that might crash